Many existing frameworks, before React came on the scene, were directly manipulating the DOM on every change.

 The DOM (Document Object Model) is a Tree representation of the page, starting from the

-<html> tag, going down into every children, called nodes.
+<html> tag, going down into every child, which are called nodes.

 It’s kept in the browser memory, and directly linked to what you see in a page.
 The DOM has an API that you can use to traverse it, access every single node, filter them, modify them.